 Cheapest Way to Ship Artwork

-From gallery canvases to poster prints, artwork needs rigid protection and careful handling.
+From gallery canvases to poster prints, artwork needs rigid protection, careful handling, and a rate you did not overpay for.

 Shipping Options for Artwork

 Shipping artwork varies greatly depending on the type: flat prints can go in rigid mailers, while framed pieces or canvases need custom boxing with corner protectors and foam inserts.
 The primary enemies of artwork in transit are bending, puncture, moisture, and impact.
 For flat prints, a rigid stay-flat mailer or tube works well.
 For framed art, double-boxing with foam corners is the professional standard.
-Always consider insurance proportional to the artwork's value.
+Always buy insurance proportional to the artwork's value.
+The other quiet cost is the label itself: retail counter rates carry the 2026 carrier increases on every shipment (USPS +5.4 percent, UPS +5.9 percent, FedEx +5.9 percent, effective late December 2025 through January 2026), while discounted labels at below commercial rates blunt that hike on each package you send.

 | Service | Carrier | Est. Cost | Speed | Best For |